henrytill/noematic/README.md

 ## About

-`noematic` is an experimental browser extension that reimagines bookmarking.
+Noematic is an experimental browser extension that reimagines bookmarking.
 When you bookmark a page, its text content is saved locally to your computer.
 This content is indexed, enabling bookmarks to be retrieved through full-text search.

 ## Status